Akronae/trellalike/README.md

 > A technical test project, the goal is to create a pixel-perfect copy of Trello with Next.js & MUI.

-## Disclaimers
+## ❗ Disclaimers

 > [!WARNING]
-> Everything is supposed to look exactly identical to the original app, except for animations & transitions were I left the default Material UI settings to give a MUI feel to the final app in order to match with the subject requirement to use MUI.
+> Everything is supposed to look exactly identical to the original app, except for animations & transitions where I left the default Material UI settings to give a MUI feel to the final app in order to match with the subject requirement to use MUI.

 ## ⚡ How to run

 ### Run a dev build locally

 > [!TIP]
-> NVM and Yarn are used in this examples, you can easily adapt to your own tools if you need to.
+> NVM and Yarn are used in this example, you can easily adapt to your own tools if you need to.

 Requirements: Git, NVM, Node.js & Yarn.